xLama/TypeDOM/README.md

 Main features:
 =======
-- Class by Tag
+- Class by Tag.
-- Own Flexible Event Engine written from the scratch
+- Own Flexible Event Engine written from the scratch.
-- Fluent Interface
+- Fluent Interface.
-- Data structures
+- Data structures.
-- Native and customs events
+- Native and customs events.
 - IE8+, Chrome, Opera, Firefox, Safari.
+- No library dependency.

 ToDO:
 =======

-- Definitions file
+- Definitions file.
-- Comments and docs
+- Comments and docs.
-- Performance improvements
+- Performance improvements.
-- New ideas
+- New ideas.

 How To